eye-division/fayeheller/_gallery/cyanotypes.md

     for engineers well into the 20 century – commonly known as blueprints.

-    He also invented the words photography, negative, positive, and snapshot\!
+    He also invented the words photography, negative, positive, and snapshot!

     This process was popular in Victorian England but as the photographic